getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration-options.md

     environment:"Production"
    ```

    > **Note** Environment values are freeform strings.
 The Sentry SDK or UI will not limit you to any specific value or format.
-In this example we hardcoded the value.
-In a real life app the value would probably be determined dynamically through a properties file, system, or environment variable.
+In this example, we hardcoded the value.
+In a real-life app, the value would probably be determined dynamically through a properties file, system, or environment variable.

 ## Next